LutzGrosshennig/unity3d-advanced-grid-movement/README.md

  * Height system.
 You can now climp stairs and slopes.
 This enables a new dimension (literally) for level design!
  * A basic event based footstep system and an generated example "footstep" sample you need to replace really soon ;-)
  * Full Unity3d project including sample level and some crappy collision detection code (just as simple showcase)

+# Materials used

+ * The materials and textures in the FreePBR folder are taken from www.freepbr.com
- * The Wall texture is taken from https://github.com/LutzGrosshennig/amiga-xeno-dungeon-crawler (be gentle to it, its 30y old Amiga pixel art).
+ * The simple wall texture is taken from https://github.com/LutzGrosshennig/amiga-xeno-dungeon-crawler (be gentle to it, its 30y old Amiga pixel art).

 # Usage

 Should be pretty self explainatory.
 If you have questions create an issue and I will answer and update this readme.

+In depth documentation is work in progress.

 # Whats next?